Emergency Dental Care

 Are you experiencing painful dental issues?
 Have you suffered oral trauma?
 No need to worry, Metro Dentalcare Blaine Pheasant Ridge is here to help!
 Our experienced team members will provide you with high-quality emergency dental care that will give you peace of mind during anxious times for your oral health.
 Abscesses, tooth decay, infected gums, cavities and other oral health problems can be incredibly uncomfortable, and we are ready to bring you the relief you have been waiting for.

-If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 763-225-6100!
+If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, and need emergency dental care near Blaine please do not hesitate to give us a call at 763-225-6100!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 What to Do in a Dental Emergency